dev-quartzzzz/Java-Cheatsheet/0-Note/02-OOP.md

 - `0` is satisfying `velocity`.

-If we want to add multiple pattern of parameter,for example:
+If we want to add multiple pattern of parameter, for example:

 Car No.1 no need to put any parameter (auto set to 0).